ouspg/CryptoCourse/Week4Exercises/README.md

 You can find the source code from the [app](app) directory.

 Alice quickly notices that there are few implementation problems on the code.
-One is, that *security assumption of `sha256` hashes as secure signature on authentication is wrong,* even thought it is one of the most used hashing algorithms.
+One is, that *security assumption of `sha256` hashes as secure signature on authentication on this case is wrong,* even thought it is one of the most used hashing algorithms.
 Hash algorithms in *Merkle–Damgård* family are vulnerable on [length extension attack.](https://en.wikipedia.org/wiki/Length_extension_attack) One could add more data on top of existing data, and calculate new valid signature, as long as the content length of the existing data is known, regardless if old data is unknown.
+The implementation fails here, when random prefix data is simply included with the actual data.
+However, it could be secure, when implemented correctly.
+See reference for [HMAC](https://docs.python-requests.org/en/master/user/advanced/#session-objects).

 Pages 124-133 from the course book are related on this matter.